 Cycling: 42 miles, Elevation gain/loss: +2,863'/-1,053'.

-After viewing the sunrise over the eastern escarpment of the valley and a hearty breakfast, we will load up the support vehicle for a quick shuttle over to Ubehebe Crater, a large volcanic crater 600 feet deep and half a mile across.
-We?ll take a nice short loop hike to stretch our legs before some rewarding cycling miles.
-Hop back into the saddle and cruise on a mostly downhill ride to Furnace Creek, the epi-center of activity in Death Valley where we will spend the next three nights.
-Swimming, hiking, restaurant dining, even a round of golf can be had.
-All meals included?.
+After a hearty breakfast, we will load up the support vehicle and shuttle to Ubehebe Crater, a large volcanic crater 600 feet deep and half a mile wide.
+We'll take a nice, short loop hike around the rim of the crater to stretch our legs before some rewarding cycling miles.
+Hop back in to the saddle and cruise on a mostly downhill ride back to Furnace Creek.
+End your ride with a cool dip in the pool or a refreshing shower before dinner in camp.
+All meals included.

 Hike (Optional): 1.5 miles, Elevation gain/loss: minimal.
 Driving Time (Optional): 2 hours.